OpenNBS/NoteBlockWorld/web/public/privacy.md

 ## Inquiries

 If you have any questions about how we handle your data, please email us at [opennbs@gmail.com](mailto:opennbs@gmail.com)!
-We are happy to help you understand how your data is used and stored.
+We are happy to help you understand how this policy applies to you.

 ---